 What does this mean for AOC and Part 141 certificate holders?

-The new rules will commence on 8 November 2018.
-From this date, you’ll need to ensure that the following changes are included in your operations manuals:
+To comply with the new rules, you’ll need to ensure that the following changes are included in your operations manuals:

 - fuel reserve values that meet or exceed the minimums set in legislation (apart from specific values which may have an operational variation)